 7. Cenotes – Natural Swimming Holes

-The Yucatan peninsula is well-known for its cenotes – sink holes that have been created naturally when the limestone ground has fallen away.
+The region is well-known for its cenotes – sink holes that have been created naturally when the limestone ground has fallen away.
 These natural holes are perfect as an alternative to swimming at the beach.

 8. Isla Holbox